 CategoryRice & Noodles

 Penang Char Kuey Teow was numerously requested.
-Here is a simple Char Kuey Teow recipe with tips and tricks to make it perfect.
+Here is a simple Char Kuey Teow recipe with tips to make a perfect plate of Char Kuey Teow!

 In almost every video, I get requests asking me to whip up 'Char Kuey Teow'.
 Secretly, I have been attempting this dish quite a few times.
 I was asking myself how difficult could it be when it is all about stir frying some rice noodles with a few other ingredients.
 That was exactly where I was wrong as I found out it could be quite tricky.
-Preparing a plate of 'Char Kuey Teow' just like in Malaysia not only requires the right ingredients but also the correct techniques!
+Let's just say that the pronunciation of Char Kuey Teow is already a little tricky for non-Cantonese speakers.
+Just click the video above if you want to hear how it is exactly pronounced.
+Anyway, preparing a plate of 'Char Kuey Teow' just like in Malaysia not only requires the right ingredients but also the correct techniques!
 First of all, I found that it is better prepared in small amount - 1 plate at a time unless you have a big wok to work with or you are a true professional.
 The noodles would turn soggy if too much sauce is poured all at once.
 To fry 'Char Kuey Teow', the noodles have to be cooked at high heat.
 That is why you need to be fast at stirring the noodles or else it might be burnt.
 A slightly charred taste is all we need for these noodles to have the smoky taste and flavour for which it is famous for.
 You may add chopped preserved vegetables, blood cockles or even fry the noodles using pork lard.
 You can enjoy it with some raw sambal belacan and a bit of lime/calamansi juice.
 Whichever way you like it, a plate of 'Char Kuey Teow' brings the taste of home to every Malaysian.
 The recipe for the chilli paste Cili Boh can be found in the Nyonya Cooking website.

 - rice noodles